In this review, I take an in-depth look at the X-Carve CNC from Inventables.

 Any system is only as strong as the weakest link in it and that's true for CNC machines too.
 The frame (chassis) needs to be rigid and non-flexing when doing the cutting.

-The power of your stepper motors and spindle do not matter if your frame is flexing.
+The power of your stepper motors and spindle does not matter if your frame is flexing.

 |CNC Machine||Frame Type|